-IMPORTANT: Use this checklist in addition to the step-by-step instructions for packaging secure answer and test booklets.
+IMPORTANT: Use this checklist in addition to the step-by-step instructions for packaging secure test, answer, and combined test/answer booklets.
 After verifying the return of each school's materials, use this checklist to prepare each box for shipment to DRC.

 Pack test materials in boxes provided by DRC.
-Place answer booklets within the protective, plastic DRC return shipment bags.
+Place answer and combined test/answer booklets within the protective, plastic DRC return shipment bags.

-Seal each DRC return shipment bag containing answer booklets tightly using one of the plastic ties provided.
+Seal each DRC return shipment bag containing answer and combined test/answer booklets tightly using one of the plastic ties provided.

-Boxes containing answer booklets, including combined test/answer booklets
+Boxes containing answer booklets and combined test/answer booklets

-Answer booklets should be placed into a DRC return shipment bag.
+Answer and combined test/answer booklets should be placed into a DRC return shipment bag.
 Seal the DRC return shipment bag and place it in the DRC box.
-This includes used and unused Answer Booklets.
+This includes used and unused answer and combined test/answer booklets.